activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 [^4]: Source: https://www.sqlite.org/wal.html

-[^5]: Rollback mode can be further subdivided into 3 other types (ignoring OFF).
-DELETE, TRUNCATE & PERSIST.
-These modes simply instruct SQLite on how to get rid of rollback journal on completion of transaction.
+[^5]: Rollback mode may be further subdivided into more types, which instruct SQLite on how to get rid of rollback journal on completion of transaction.
+Source: https://www.sqlite.org/pragma.html#pragma_journal_mode